Jordanville railway station

-Jordanville railway station is located on the Glen Waverley line in Victoria, Australia.
-It serves the eastern Melbourne suburb of Mount Waverley, and opened on 5 May 1930 as Kabbareng.
-Just over a week later, on 13 May, it was renamed Jordanville.
+Jordanville railway station is a commuter railway station on the Glen Waverley line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Mount Waverley, in Melbourne, Victoria, Australia.
+Jordanville station is a ground level unstaffed station, featuring an island platform, connected by a pedestrian subway to Windsor Avenue and Huntingdale Road.
+It opened on 5 May 1930, with the current station provided in 1964.

-The station also serves the adjacent Riversdale Golf Club.
+The station was provisionally named as Kabbareng.
+However, during construction, it was renamed to Jordanville.

+Additionally, it is served by bus route 767.
+The station is approximately 17 kilometres (11 mi) or around a 28-minute train ride away from Flinders Street.

+Description

+Jordanville railway station is located in the suburb of Mount Waverley.
+On the south side of the station is Winsor Avenue and Huntingdale Road is to the west.
+The station is owned by VicTrack, a state government agency, and is operated by Metro Trains Melbourne.
+The station is approximately 17 km or around a 28-minute train ride away from Flinders Street.

+Jordanville station consists of an island platform which is connected to Winsor Avenue and Huntingdale Road via a pedestrian subway.
+The length of the platform is approximately 160 m, long enough for a Metro Trains 7-car HCMT.
+There is a single station building, which primarily functions as a waiting room.

+The main car park at the station is located on Winsor Avenue just south of the station.
+In addition to the car park, there is a bicycle shed with storage for 26 bikes.
+Although there are ramps, they do not fully comply with the Disability Discrimination Act of 1992 as the gradient of the ramps is steeper than the maximum of 1:14 allowed under the Act.

 History

 Jordanville station opened on 5 May 1930, when the railway line from East Malvern was extended to Glen Waverley.
-It was named after the Jordan family, particularly John Jordan, an early settler and shire councillor.
+The station was named after the Jordan family, mainly John Jordan, who was an early settler and shire councillor.
 The original name of the station, Kabbareng, is an Indigenous word meaning "upper".
 The name was controversial, as evidenced by a letter sent to the editor of The Argus, on 4 March 1930, using the pseudonym "Anti-Kabbareng".
 An article in The Age, on 21 March 1930, stated that: "At the last meeting of the Mulgrave Council indignation was expressed at the name of Kabbareng being selected for the railway station at Box Hill-road on the new Darling-Glen Waverley line.
-The council’s recommendation was Jordan.
+The council's recommendation was Jordan.
 It was decided to ask the district Parliamentary representatives to take up the matter in support of the name selected by the council."

-In 1964, the current island platform was provided, when the line between East Malvern and Mount Waverley was duplicated.

-From the time the station opened until the creation of the City of Monash in 1994, Jordanville was a suburb of Melbourne.
-However, it is now considered a "residential locality", with the former suburban area now shared between the suburbs of Chadstone and Ashwood.
+In the 1950s, the level crossing was removed at Jordanville by moving the railway above Huntingdale road.

+In 2014, Metro Trains Melbourne was forced to upgrade the track near Jordanville due to the poor maintenance of tracks.

 Platforms and services

-Jordanville has one island platform with two faces.
-It is served by Glen Waverley line trains.